leekshaffer/Baseball-QEs/README.md

 For re-use, the analysis files are in order beginning with "01-import.R".
 Any changes to later-numbered files do not require re-running earlier-numbered files.
 Note that "03b-SCRuns.R" runs the synthetic controls and takes the longest amount of time.

-Specific figures can be found in the following folders (replace [] with 2023-full, 2023-24, or 2024 for specific result sets):
+Specific figures can be found in the following folders (replace XX with 2023-full, 2023-24, or 2024 for specific result sets):

 -   DID analyses for different outcomes in figs/DID Analysis
 -   Figures and Tables used in the manuscript in figs/Manuscript
--   Player-specific SCM analyses in figs/Players-SC-[]
+-   Player-specific SCM analyses in figs/Players-SC-XX
--   SCM estimates across all players in figs/SC-[] Estimates
+-   SCM estimates across all players in figs/SC-XX Estimates
 -   Trajectories of player outcomes by category in figs/Trajectories